AlpacaInTheNight/PromptsBrowser/README.md

 ## Installation:

 1. Make sure you have the latest AUTOMATIC1111/stable-diffusion-webui version instaled.
-Prompt Browser 1.0.0 was tested and adapted for Webui version 1.5.1.
+Prompt Browser 1.0.0 was tested and adapted for Webui versions 1.5.1 - 1.6.0.

 2. Unzip/clone the plugin into the `extensions/PromptsBrowser` folder.